 The Company's Board of Directors originally adopted the Mitek Systems, Inc. Non-Employee Director Restricted Stock Unit Plan to be effective on the Adoption Date conditioned on and subject to obtaining Company stockholder approval as provided in Section 10 below.
-The Board amended and restated and renamed the Plan to be the Mitek Systems, Inc. Director Restricted Stock Unit Plan on January 12, 2011, conditioned on and subject to obtaining Company stockholder approval as provided in Section 10 below, in order to allow Directors to be eligible to participate in the Plan.
+The Board amended and restated and renamed the Plan to be the Mitek Systems, Inc. Director Restricted Stock Unit Plan on January 12, 2011, conditioned on and subject to obtaining Company stockholder approval as provided in Section 10 below.
 Awards granted under the Plan prior to the Stockholder Approval Date may not be settled or Shares released to any Participant until such stockholder approval is obtained.